MattInglisWhalen/MattInglisWhalen/README.md

 Hi!
+I’m @MattInglisWhalen, a postdoctoral fellow in Medical Physics at Carleton University.
+I work on sub-keV electron transport through matter.
-I’m @MattInglisWhalen, a PhD graduate from the Univerity of Toronto where I worked in theoretical particle physics studying Effective Field Theories for Quantum Chromodynamics.
+My PhD was completed at the Univerity of Toronto where I worked in theoretical particle physics studying Effective Field Theories for Quantum Chromodynamics.

 I'm interested in building and deploying useful software tools for business-oriented solutions.